mirrorlessmind/podshack/README.md

 ---

 ## Summary
  > Featuring the Shack Me Button, Pod Shack enable users to view and follow links to suggested Pod Casts.
-With the Shack Me button it allows user to get a random suggestion
+With the Shack Me button it allows user to get a random suggestion.
 ---

 ## Technologies